technovangelist/katacoda-scenarios/dash2020-101/6-getting-started-with-apm/finish.md

-Congratulations!
-You have completed the section of the Introduction to Datadog course focusing on how to install the Datadog Agent.
-Now you have seen how to install and configure the agent on both a virtual machine and on Docker.
-Click the Next button below to move on to the next step.
+You have completed the Hands On scenario introducing you to the APM product.
+This is a really deep topic and you could spend days learning about it's intricacies.
+But we need to move on to look at Logs.